-Full ban without transition period
+RO1: Full ban without transition period

-Full ban with transition period (6 years)
+RO2: Full ban with transition period (6 years after EiF)

-Derogation from ban, but instructions for use and reporting requirements
+RO3: Derogation from ban, but instructions for use and reporting requirements

-Derogation conditional on technical risk management measures being implemented (with transition period)
+RO4: Derogation conditional on technical risk management measures being implemented (with transition period)

+A fifth option emerged from discussions in RAC:

+RO5: Hybrid option – existing pitches implement RMMs, ban of infill after end of lifetime

-Costs and benefits are assessed further on in the relevant sections.
-SEAC’s main conclusion is that all scenarios might be proportional based on a (semi-)quantitative and/or qualitative assessment.
+Costs and benefits of these options are assessed in detail in the relevant sections of this opinion.
+SEAC’s main conclusion is that all restriction options might be proportionate based on a (semi-)quantitative and/or qualitative assessment.

 Based on the available cost and benefit information and SEAC’s analysis of that information, a clear advice on which scenario should be preferred is however not possible.
-A clear cut choice for one of the scenarios can, in this case, only be taken based on policy priorities.
-This is outside of the remit of SEAC.
-The only scenario that might be easily excluded from consideration is the derogation from the ban with instructions for use and reporting requirements, since emission reduction is considered minimal and the scenario as a whole seems significantly less effective compared to the other 3 scenarios.
+A clear-cut choice for one of the scenarios can, in this case, only be taken based on policy priorities.
+This is outside the remit of SEAC.
+The only scenario that might be easily excluded from consideration is the derogation from the ban with instructions for use and reporting requirements, since emission reduction is considered minimal and the scenario as a whole is likely to be significantly less effective than the other four scenarios.

+RAC proposed a hybrid option (RO5) where existing pitches could be used for their remaining lifetime conditional on strict RMMs being implemented.
+Newly constructed or refurbished pitches would then be banned from using infill material.
+This option was not preferred by RAC unless a full ban would not be proportionate.
+During the consultation on the SEAC draft opinion, both public and private stakeholders indicated that this option should not be preferred as well.
+SEAC also does not prefer this option since a full ban (with or without transition period) could be considered to be proportionate, thereby negating the reason RAC proposed RO5 in the first place.
+Further to that, ESTC (European Synthetic Turf Council) indicated in its comments to the SEAC draft opinion consultation that, if RO4 was implemented it could be subsequently repealed after review, which calls into question the added value of RO5 even more.

 SEAC wishes to stress that if under the microplastics restriction a derogation is introduced for polymeric infill material conditional on technical risk management measures being implemented (RO 4), this should be limited to its use as infill material on synthetic turf pitches.
-Derogating other uses of infill (loose application on children’s playgrounds, in gardening and landscaping) is not effective from an emission reduction, implementability and enforceability viewpoint.
+Derogating other uses of infill (loose application on children’s playgrounds, in gardening and landscaping) is not effective from the viewpoint of emission reduction, implementability and enforceability.
 It is worthwhile to note that there are indications that indoor pitches (about 5% of total pitches) also present a potential for emissions to the environment and as such should be covered by the restriction.